Guilty (Ayumi Hamasaki album): Commercial performances

 Guilty debuted at number one on the Japanese Daily Oricon Albums Chart, staying there for an entire week.
 However, due to Oricon's annual fifty-one-week rule, the album charted in the second week of January and not the first.
-As a result, Guilty debuted at number two on the Japanese Weekly Oricon Albums Chart, with an estimate 432,000 sold units in its first two week of sales.
+As a result, Guilty debuted at number two on the Japanese Weekly Oricon Albums Chart, with an estimate 432,113 sold units in its first two weeks of sales.
 This became Hamasaki's first studio album to miss the top spot in Japan, and remained this position until her 2012 album Party Queen.
 It did however become Hamasaki's ninth consecutive studio album to debut atop the daily chart.
-It also became the fifth highest selling album by a female artist for first week sales of 2010.
+It also became the fifth highest selling album by a female artist for first week sales of 2008.
 It stayed at number two for two consecutive weeks, shifting an extra 72,027 units by its third week in Japan.
 It stayed in the top 10 for three weeks, and the top 300 with 16 weeks overall.

 Guilty entered the Billboard Top Albums Sales Chart at number three, her first album to chart on the Billboard charts since its establishment the same year.
 It slipped to number five in its second charting week, and stayed in the top ten for two weeks.
 It lasted eight weeks in the top 100 chart, with a final charting position at 80.
-Guilty was certified double platinum in February 2008 by the Recording Industry Association of Japan (RIAJ) for shipments of 500,000 units.
-This is Hamasaki's final album to shift over 500,000 physical units.
-At the end of 2008, Guilty sold over 568,288 units in Japan; this ranked the sixth best selling album by a female artist, just behind entries from Japanese singers Ayaka, Kumi Koda, Mariya Takeuchi, Hikaru Utada, and Namie Amuro.
-Hamasaki's compilation A Complete: All Singles was also ranked that same year, placed third behind Utada and Amuro's entries.
+Guilty was certified double platinum in February 2008 by the Recording Industry Association of Japan (RIAJ) for shipments of 500,000 units, making this her final album to do so nationwide.
+At the end of 2008, Guilty sold over 568,288 units in Japan; this ranked the sixth best selling album by a female artist, just behind entries from fellow Japanese singers Ayaka, Kumi Koda, Mariya Takeuchi, Hikaru Utada, and Namie Amuro; Hamasaki's compilation A Complete: All Singles was also ranked that same year, placed third behind Utada and Amuro's entries.
 Guilty took the top spot on the Taiwanese East Asian Albums Chart, and two on the overall Taiwanese Albums Chart.
-To date, Guilty has claimed sales over 750,000 units in Japan.
+To date, Guilty has claimed sales over half a million units in Japan.